Obstetric ultrasonography: History

 Scottish physician Ian Donald was one of the pioneers of medical use of ultrasound.
 His article "Investigation of Abdominal Masses by Pulsed Ultrasound" was published in The Lancet in 1958.
 Donald was Regius Professor of Midwifery at the University of Glasgow.

-In 1962, David Robinson, George Kossoff, George Radovanovich, and Dr William Garrett were the first in the world to identify a number of foetal anatomical structures from high frequency sound wave imaging.
+In 1962, David Robinson, George Kossoff, George Radovanovich, and William Garrett were the first in the world to identify a number of foetal anatomical structures from high frequency sound wave imaging.

 In 1962, after about two years of work, Joseph Holmes, William Wright, and Ralph Meyerdirk developed the first compound contact B-mode scanner.
 Their work had been supported by U.S. Public Health Services and the University of Colorado.
 Wright and Meyerdirk left the university to form Physionic Engineering Inc., which launched the first commercial hand-held articulated arm compound contact B-mode scanner in 1963.
 This was the start of the most popular design in the history of ultrasound scanners.

 Obstetric ultrasound has played a significant role in the development of diagnostic ultrasound technology in general.
 Much of the technological advances in diagnostic ultrasound technology are due to the drive to create better obstetric ultrasound equipment.
 Acuson Corporation's pioneering work on the development of Coherent Image Formation helped shape the development of diagnostic ultrasound equipment as a whole.

-In March and April 2015, a post by a pregnant woman named Jen Martin (née Cardinal) and her husband to YouTube, which had been viewed at least 2 million times and had many likes, showed the 14-week-old fetus clapping repeatedly to the song, sung by the parents, "If You're Happy And You Know It."
-It was later revealed that the video- while not a fake- had been somewhat edited to show more fetal claps than likely occurred.
-It is not unprecedented for fetuses of that age to make momentary movements that could be repeated once or twice beyond the initial movement, according to experts, but to repeat such a movement more than that- especially purposefully- would not likely be feasible at that point.